-1. General Policies
+General Policies

 All Cardozo students are required to obtain an official Cardozo photo identification card.
-Photos are taken for ID cards early in the semester, and notices are posted regarding time and location of the photographer's sessions.
 Students must keep their identification card with them at all times and must swipe their card and receive a green light or approval from security to enter the building.